Who we are

 The Retirement Benefits Fund (RBF) has managed super for Tasmanian public sector employees since 1904.
 We provide superannuation administration and member services to Tasmanian public sector employees and their spouses who hold a defined benefit account or pension.

-The Chair of the Superannuation Commission is Ms Kerry Adby.
-This appointment was announced on 25 October 2016 by the Treasurer.
+The Chair of the Superannuation Commission is Ms Evelyn Horton.
+This appointment is effective 1 October 2019.